davidkellis/able/README.md

 Value identifiers introduced in a local scope will shadow any identifiers of the same name in any encompasing scope, so long as their types are different.
 If a value identifier used in a local scope shares the same name and type as an identifier in an encompasing scope, then the identifier in the local scope is treated as the same identifier in the encompasing scope, rather than as a new distinct identifier.

+### Naming Conventions

+Naming conventions are similar to that of Rust (https://aturon.github.io/style/naming.html), Python (https://www.python.org/dev/peps/pep-0008/#prescriptive-naming-conventions), and Ruby (https://github.com/bbatsov/ruby-style-guide#naming):

+- Prefer snake_case for file names, package names, variable names, and function names.

+- Prefer PascalCase for type names.

+Why is snake_case preferred over camelCase?
+Subjectively, snake_case seems easier to quickly scan and read, even at the expense of it being slower to type than camelCase.
+Objectively, https://whathecode.wordpress.com/2013/02/16/camelcase-vs-underscores-revisited/ suggests programmers are more efficient at reading snake_case than camelCase identifiers.

 ## Packages

 There must be one, and only one, package definition per file, specified at the top of the file.